 It is difficult to know what to do in the moments following a car crash.
 The adrenaline is flowing and it can be hard to think straight.
-If you get into an accident with an Uber or Lyft driver, it adds an additional, complicating factor.
-If you are involved in an accident with an Uber or Lyft, you should:
+When you get into an accident with an Uber or Lyft driver, it adds an additional, complicating factor.
+If you are involved in an accident with a rideshare vehicle, you should:

 - Make sure that everyone involved is safe and contact the paramedics if necessary